 The heavy duty foil is just that – heavy and it should help keep water out.

-Pour the cheesecake into the Anolon springform pan.
+Pour the cheesecake batter into the Anolon springform pan.

-Pour about two inches of boiling water down into the roasting pan.
+Pour about two inches of boiling hot water down into the roasting pan.

 Set the springform pan down into a larger pan that will hold about two inches of water.
 I used my turkey pan and it worked perfectly.

-I placed the springform pan with the cheesecake in the larger pan in the oven before adding the water, so I wasn’t juggling water, as well.
+You can place the springform pan, with the cheesecake, in the larger pan in the oven before adding the water, so you’re not juggling water, as well.

-After you remove it from the oven, refrigerate the cheesecake another four hours or overnight before cutting.
+After you remove it from the oven, refrigerate the cheesecake another four to five hours or overnight before cutting.

-What is different about New York style cheesecake?
+What is the difference between the classic New York style cheesecake recipe and regular cheesecake?

 Tips for the perfect New York cheesecake recipe: